allenlinsh/vocab-learner/README.md

-Hi.
-This is a software for training vocabularies.
+A software for training vocabularies.

 All vocabulary lists should be entered manually with the provided format saved as .csv file:

 ...
 #Example.csv